-You will be staying on a beautiful 25-acre landscaped international campus located 15 min away from the city centre by bus.
-The furnished rooms will be 18 m², equipped with a private bathroom and a collective kitchen, as well as a wifi/ethernet connexion.
+You will be staying at the UniLaSalle International Residence Hall on a beautiful 25-acre landscaped campus located 15 min away from the city centre by bus.
+The furnished double rooms will be 18 m², equipped with a private bathroom and a collective kitchen, as well as a wifi/ethernet connexion.

 TRANSFER FROM BEAUVAIS TO LILLE

 A shuttle service will bring you by bus directly from your residence in Beauvais to your residence in Lille metropolis.

 You will be staying at REEFLEX International Residence Hall on the 370-acre leading scientific campus of the University of Lille located 10 min away by metro to Lille city centre (and 3 min to the popular V2 shopping mall).
 The furnished single rooms will be 16-18 m², with private kitchen and bathroom, and unlimited wifi access.